 You can literally get a McDonald’s deal on every single order you make, while racking up rewards points for freebies and more McDonald’s coupons.
 We’ll show you how to get all the McDonald’s menu discounts.

-Grab the Krazy Coupon Lady app for the best money-saving tips and freebie deals.
+But first, grab the Krazy Coupon Lady app and check out our McDonald’s coupons for the best money-saving tips and freebies.

 Note: McDonald’s pricing is regional, so the cost for these items may be a bit different depending on where you live.

-1. Get the McDonald’s app for a steady stream of freebies and special deals.
+1. Get the McDonald’s app for constant freebies and special deals.

 - Buy 1 Get 1 Free Signature Crafted Sandwiches

-2. Give the cashier your four-digit MyMcDonald’s code BEFORE you order to save money.
+2. Give the cashier your four-digit MyMcDonald’s Rewards code BEFORE you order to earn points.

-McDonald’s just added the new MyMcDonald’s Rewards Program to the app, which lets you earn points on your purchases, which can be used to get free menu items.
+The MyMcDonald’s Rewards Program (only available via their app) lets you earn points on your purchases, which can be used to get free menu items.